 Students enrolled in a Graduate degree program must register for at least one course in at least one semester per academic year in order for the original program requirements for their degree to remain unchanged unless a Leave of Absence has been approved.
 All students who have registered at least once for courses titled thesis, dissertation or project must be continuously enrolled every semester thereafter, including the semester of graduation.
-Summer registration is not required unless summer is the graduation term (though many campus services granted enrolled students, such as access to many library resources, may be unavailable).
 For more information on this policy, see the Kennesaw State University Graduate Catalog.